TheresaLui/SelfHelpContent_v2/articles/microsoft.managedservices/commonsolutions-managedservices-cannotmanageprojectedresources.md

   ownershipid="Compute_AzureLighthouse" />
 # Cannot manage projected resources

-Most users are able to manage projected resources using the steps below.
+Most users are able to manage projected resources using the following steps.

 ## **Recommended Steps**

 **Do you have the appropriate delegated permissions?**

-As a user, make sure you’re 1) part of the group or users that have been granted access to the resources, and 2) that the appropriate [RBAC role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles) has been assigned.
+As a user, make sure that you’re 1) part of the group or users that have been granted access to the resources, and 2) that the appropriate [RBAC role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles) has been assigned.

 For example, if you’d like to see a customer delegation, then you must have the Reader role.
 Or, if you’d like to remove a customer delegation, then you must have the Managed Service Registration Assignment Delete Role.